Education Programs

 Museum Visit

-Visit us onsite at Toronto’s First Post Office and enjoy a program led by an experienced educator.
-Our programs are designed to be inclusive and accessible for participants of all ages to explore the history of the town of York and Toronto’s First Post Office. *NOTE: Minimum charge is $100.
+Visit us onsite at Toronto’s First Post Office and enjoy a full day program that includes our hands-on letter writing activity and a walking tour of Old Town.
+Our programs are designed to be inclusive and accessible for participants of all ages to explore the history of the Town of York and Toronto’s First Post Office.

 Postmistress in the Classroom